AdobeDocs/workfront.en/help/manage-work/projects/create-projects/import-project-from-ms-project.md

 # Import a project from Microsoft Project

-You can import projects from Microsoft Project into `Adobe Workfront` and manage all your projects in one application.
-Every time you import a project from Microsoft Project, a new project is created in `Workfront`.
+You can import projects from Microsoft Project into Adobe Workfront and manage all your projects in one application.
+Every time you import a project from Microsoft Project, a new project is created in Workfront.

 >[!IMPORTANT]
 >
->Not all Microsoft Project fields are transferred to `Workfront`.
+>Not all Microsoft Project fields are transferred to Workfront.
 >
->For more information about the compatibility of fields between `Workfront` and Microsoft Project, see [Map Microsoft Project fields to Adobe Workfront](../../../manage-work/projects/manage-projects/map-ms-project-fields-to-workfront.md).
+>For more information about the compatibility of fields between Workfront and Microsoft Project, see [Map Microsoft Project fields to Adobe Workfront](../../../manage-work/projects/manage-projects/map-ms-project-fields-to-workfront.md).

 ## Access requirements